Alerts.in.ua: Description

 Additionally, based on media reports, information is published about other dangerous events, such as explosions, demining, etc.

-On the site, you can view the history of announced alarms with links to sources.
+There is an option to view the history of announced alarms with links to sources.
 Alarm statistics for different time periods are also available.

-For developers, there is an API that allows you to develop your own services based on information about declared alarms.
+For developers, there is an API that allows to develop third party services based on information about declared alarms directly from the website.

 The site is available in Ukrainian, English, Polish and Japanese.